Siddharths99/Data-Cleaning-Preprocessing/README.md

 # Data-Cleaning-Preprocessing
-Performed data cleaning and preprocessing on the Titanic dataset using pandas.
-Handled missing values, removed outliers, encoded categorical variables, and standardized features to prepare clean data for machine learning.
+This project focused on cleaning and preparing the Titanic dataset for machine learning.
+I removed the Cabin column due to too many missing values, filled missing Age and Embarked entries, and converted categorical data using one-hot encoding.
+I visualized and removed outliers, then scaled the numerical features to get everything ready for modeling.